Open Water 3: Cage Dive: Reception

 On Rotten Tomatoes the film has a score of 25% based on reviews from 8 critics.
 Out of the 8 reviews held on the website, 5 are from Spanish-language critics, likely due to Mexico making up well over half of the film's international box office gross according to one source.

 Starburst Magazine published a positive review of the film in 2017.
 Written by Andrew Pollard, the review begins by criticizing the cover art for featuring a misleading "overblown megalodon-esque shark", shoehorning it in with the likes of other low budget shark creature features despite the film proving to be "a tense, gripping and engaging shark effort".
 Pollard also praises the performances, calling them "mostly well delivered" and writer/director/producer Gerald Rascionato for his ability to "capture the erratic, terrifying, nail-biting action as it develops".
 Overall he awards the film 7/10, one that "could well prove to be one of 2017’s best kept genre secrets".

 Steve Barton at Dread Central reviewed the film shortly after its release in 2017.
 Comparing the film to its lackluster predecessor, Barton argues that "surprisingly, there's a good flick in there that's home to some excellent shark carnage...just not enough of it".
 According to this review, the worst aspect of the film was its reliance on many "first person/found footage tropes" that no longer seem original.

 The film was critiqued at Divernet.com, "the biggest online resource for scuba divers" in a review by Steve Weinman originally published in Diver magazine in December 2017.
-The review makes reference to the ultra-low budget tactic used for the series and notes that it was likely profitable, although it criticized the film's portrayal of shark behavior.
+The review makes reference to the ultra-low budget tactic used for the series and notes that it was likely profitable, although it criticised the film's portrayal of shark behavior.
 Weinman goes on to say that while he was entertained by the movie, he "couldn't in all conscience recommend such an exploitative film to a diving audience".